Virginia Court Records

 Sealing and Expunging Criminal Records in Virginia

 The criminal justice system in Virginia is systematic.
-Law enforcement arrests individuals accused of a crime, and then, the state tries the defendant in court.
+Law enforcement arrests individuals accused of a crime, and then the state tries the defendant in court.
 If found guilty, offenders face the risk of a jail sentence or applicable punishment.
 After serving a sentence, it is not uncommon for a defendant to seek the sealing or expunction of criminal records.
 For these individuals and their legal representatives, the Virginia Judiciary provides systematic instructions and eligibility criteria.
-If successful, the criminal records cease to exist in the public domain, and only a few government agencies may have access to such records.
+If successful, the criminal records cease to exist in the public domain, and only a few government agencies may have access to such documents.

 The Difference Between Sealing and Expunging Criminal Records